Testura/Testura.Code/README.md

 var result = await compiler.CompileSourceAsync(@"/path/HelloWorld.dll",  @"/path/HelloWorld.cs");
 ```

+## Missing anything?

+If we miss a feature, syntax or statements - just create an issue or contact us and I'm sure we can add it.

+It is also possible for you to contribute with your own feature.
+Simply add a pull request and we will look at it.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.